How To Feel Comfortable in Front of the Camera on Your Wedding Day

 • Light adjustments that improve how you look on camera

 The goal isn’t rigid posing it’s creating a foundation that allows natural moments to happen without uncertainty.
+There needs to be a connection with your wedding photographer and cinematographer.

 2. Movement Instead of Static Poses

 Standing still and being watched by a camera can feel unnatural.
 Movement helps couples relax by shifting attention away from the lens.
+Common techniques include:

 • Walking together